Philosophers

 Initially Prepared Information Plus Conservation Laws

 Conservation laws are the consequence of extremely deep properties of nature that arise from simple considerations of symmetry.
 We regard these laws as "cosmological principles."
 Physical laws do not depend on the absolute place and time of experiments, nor their particular direction in space.
 Conservation of linear momentum depends on the translation invariance of physical systems, conservation of energy the independence of time, and conservation of angular momentum the invariance under rotations.
+Conservation laws are the consequence of symmetries, as explained by Emmy Noether.

-Recall that the EPR experiment starts with two electrons (or photons) prepared in an entangled state that is a mixture of pure two-particle states, each of which conserves the total angular momentum and, of course, conserves the linear momentum as in Einstein's original EPR example.
+Recall that the EPR experiment (Bohm version) starts with two electrons (or photons) prepared in an entangled state that is a mixture of pure two-particle states, each of which conserves the total angular momentum and, of course, conserves the linear momentum as in Einstein's original EPR example.
 This information about the linear and angular momenta is established by the initial state preparation (a measurement).

 Quantum mechanics describes the probability amplitude wave function Ψ12 of the two-particle system as in a superposition of two-particle states.
 It is not a product of single-particle states, and there is no information about the identical indistinguishable electrons traveling along distinguishable paths.
 With slightly different notation, we can write equation (1) as